CompleteCar

 The reasons you'd buy a Dacia Spring

 Would you buy the Spring just because it’s cheap?
 Quite possibly - this could well be the car, or at least one of the cars, that finally breaks the electric-cars-are-expensive hex that’s currently affecting sales of battery-powered vehicles.
-If it can be landed here in Ireland at the right kind of price, it would make a perfect runaround, capable of all the short-to-medium journeys that people do and will be hugely good at doing those.
+It makes for a perfect runaround, capable of all the short-to-medium journeys that people do and will be hugely good at doing those.
 Longer journeys may well be a task too far, but at low speeds and within its own limits, the Spring is a hugely enjoyable car.
 That’s not just about how it drives, but equally about knowing that it’s essentially as little car as you can get away with.
 There’s a warm feeling that you get from driving such a minimalist car, and that the Spring does very well indeed.

 Ask us anything about the Dacia Spring